Quote Comparison Request Form

-Fill out the form below to get started, and we will confirm with an email.
+Please fill out the form below and we will respond with an email.

 Why do I need Disability Insurance?

 - At least 51 million working adults in the United States are without disability insurance other than the basic coverage available through Social Security1.

 - Only 40 percent of US households have enough in liquid savings to cover at least three months of their recurring expenses, and only 28 percent can cover at least six months2.

 - Three out of ten American adults indicate they can’t pay an unexpected $400 bill without carrying a balance on their credit card or borrowing money from friends, family, or the bank3.

 - One in four of today’s 20-year-olds can expect to be out of work for at least a year because of a disabling condition before they reach the normal retirement age.4

 - Each year around 5% of working Americans will experience a short-term disability (six months or less) due to illness, injury, or pregnancy.5

 - Almost all of these are non-occupational in origin.6